4.5%

 The need for frequent repricing of large quantities of SKUs.

-The project’s success was determined by the growth of the target metric – the gross margin.
+The project's success was determined by the growth of the target metric, the gross margin.
 Using algorithmic pricing from Competera, the client expected to see the metric grow by 5% or more.

-For the Proof of concept launch, we chose a method of comparing the test and the control groups across two different regions with similar sales histories and customer behavior.
+For the Proof of concept launch, we chose a method of comparing the test and control groups across two different regions with similar sales histories and customer behavior.

 Set project goals